maelstrom-software/maelstrom/site/src/cargo_maelstrom/filtering_tests.md

 # Filtering Tests

-When running `cargo-maelstrom` without any arguments it runs all the tests it finds as part of your project.
-If you wish to run only a subset of tests a filter can be applied via the command line.
+When running `cargo maelstrom run` or `cargo maelstrom list` without any arguments it runs or lists all the tests it finds as part of your project.
+If you wish to run or list only a subset of tests a filter can be applied via the command line.

 The means of filtering is a DSL (domain specific language) that specifies some subset of the tests in your project.
 See [Test Pattern